carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 foreign in C++ code than Boost or other framework libraries that carefully adhere to C++ idioms, and similarly C++ types in Carbon code.

-## Non-owning value types
+## Reference-like types

-These are some of the most important types to have direct support for in Carbon because they are complex and opaque C++ types that are expected to come at zero runtime cost and refer back to data that will remain managed by C/C++ code.
+Reference-like types, such as `std::span` and `std::string_view`, are some of the most important types to have direct support for in Carbon because they are complex and opaque C++ types that are expected to come at zero runtime cost and refer back to data that will remain managed by C/C++ code.
 As such, Carbon prioritizes direct mappings for the most important of these types